-Each channel of the EC-825 is provided with a matched headstage.
-Each headstage is has inputs for the I1, V1, V2, and I2 electrode cables and a three position switch selecting on, off or test modes.
+The EC-825A supports operation of two channels each with its own headstage.
+Headstages have inputs for the I1, V1, V2, and I2 ELECTRODE cables, and a three position switch selecting on, off or test modes.
 Furthermore, test mode has a two position toggle switch selecting for Vmem or fluid resistance.

 Moreover, each headstage is equipped with a built-in model membrane allowing for a rapid and convenient instrument test.
-(See page 17 for test procedure).
+(See page 17 for test procedures).